danjdrennan/danjdrennan.github.io/index.md

 # About Me

-I am a PhD student in Statistics at Texas A&M University, supervised by Matthias Katzfuss.
-My interests include spatial statistics, computer surrogate models, uncertainty quantification, and the statistical aspects of machine learning.
+I am a fifth year PhD student in Statistics at Texas A&M University, supervised by Matthias Katzfuss (University of Wisconsin) and Toryn Schafer (Texas A&M).
+I am interested in spatial statistics, emulator models, scientific ML, and reinforcement learning applied to sequential optimization or behavior modeling.

-Prior to joining the department I was a lab manager for the Disease Biophysics Group in the John A. Paulson School of Engineering and Applied Sciences at Harvard University.
-Additional experiences include research in remote sensing and mapping.
-I am also a proud veteran of the US Army.
+Previously I was a lab manager in the Disease Biophysics Group in the John A.
+Paulson School of Engineering and Applied Sciences at Harvard University.
+I am a proud US Army veteran, honorably discharged from the 101st Airborne Division (Air Assault!).
+Additional experience includes land surveying and supporting spatiotemporal vegetation mapping using small unmanned aircraft systems on Lousiana barrier islands.

 ## Latest Blog Posts